MaestSi/MetONTIIME/README.md

 --extraEndsTrim                                         Number of bases to be trimmed at both ends --clusteringIdentity                                    Identity for de novo clustering [0-1] --maxAccepts                                            Maximum number of candidate hits for each read, to be used for consensus taxonomy assignment
+--minConsensus                                          Minimum fraction of assignments must match top hit to be accepted as consensus assignment [0.5-1]
 --minQueryCoverage                                      Minimum query coverage for an alignment to be considered a candidate hit [0-1]
 --minIdentity                                           Minimum alignment identity for an alignment to be considered a candidate hit [0-1]
 --taxaLevelDiversity                                    Taxonomy level at which you want to perform non phylogeny-based diversity analyses